timzzy/conflict-resolution/README.md

 # Reviews from Kaggle datasets contains reviews from both android and apple's mobile applications
 # Reviews from android datasets contains reviews from android applications
 # Reviews from apple datasets contains reviews from both apple applications
+# About seventeen python modules specified in the notebooks needs to be installed on the host machine to run the implementation